This is the land adjacent to the Indus River

 own be the determining factor in the outcome of any

-battle.
-Discipline and planning played a much more
+Discipline and planning played a

-for the British.
+the day for the British.
 Had the outcome of the Battle at Miani

 been different it would have changed the history of the

-sub-continent.
-It could have been different if only the
+It could have been different if

-Talpurs had realized that the British would never abide
+only the Talpurs had realized that the British would never abide

 by the agreements they were making.
 The next day Mir